-The continuing work to monitor local air quality within Argyll and Bute Council has established that there is no requirement to progress to a Detailed Assessment for any pollutants and that:-
+The continuing work to assess local air quality within Argyll and Bute Council has established that there is no requirement to progress to a Detailed Assessment for any pollutants and that:-

-- (a) Diffusion tube results indicate that the 2004 annual mean objective for nitrogen dioxide (NO2) continues to be met - (b) Compliance with 2004 fine particulates (PM10) 24 hour mean and annual mean objectives has been achieved. - (c) Compliance with 2010 fine particulates (PM10) 24 hour mean and annual mean objectives will be achieved - (d) The results from the two Streetbox monitors in Port Ellen indicate that the 2003 carbon monoxide (CO) objective is being met.
+- (a) Diffusion tube results indicate that the 2004 annual mean objective for nitrogen dioxide (NO2) continues to be met - (b) Compliance with 2010 fine particulates (PM10) 24 hour mean and annual mean objectives has been be achieved - (c) The results from the two Streetbox monitors in Port Ellen indicate that the 2003 carbon monoxide (CO) objective is being met.

-A review of planning applications submitted in 2009 did not reveal any developments with the potential to significantly affect local air quality.
-There were no new permitted processes opened in 2009 with the capacity to affect local air quality.
+A review of planning applications submitted in 2010 did not reveal any developments with the potential to significantly affect local air quality.
+There were no new permitted processes opened in 2010 with the capacity to affect local air quality.
 No new landfill sites or quarries opened with relevant public exposure.